 Range & Habitat: The native Prairie Crab Apple occurs in almost all counties of Illinois, where it is occasional (see Distribution Map).
 Populations of this species have declined because of habitat destruction.
 It is largely endemic to the midwestern United States (upper Mississippi valley), although widely scattered populations of this species occur further south.
 Habitats include open woodlands, savannas, thickets, woodland borders, limestone glades, prairies, hill prairies, semi-open areas along streams, edges of pastures and fields, fence rows, and powerline clearances in wooded areas.
 Prairie Crab Apple requires some disturbance in order to establish itself and thrive, although excessive disturbance will eliminate it.

-The larvae of a large number of moths also feed on various parts of these woody plants.
-Some examples of these species include the Eastern Tent Caterpillar (Malacosoma americanum), Fall Webworm (Hyphantria cunea), Apple and Thorn Skeletonizer (Choreutis pariana), Many-dotted Appleworm (Balsa malana), Red-humped Appleworm (Schizura concinna), Wild Cherry Sphinx (Sphinx drupiferarum), Lesser Appleworm (Grapholita prunivora), Pale Apple Leafroller (Pseudexentera mali), and Apple Blotch Leafminer (Phyllonorycter crataegella).
-The Moth Table has a more complete list of these species.
-The larvae of two butterflies, the Tiger Swallowtail (Papilio glaucus) and Striped Hairstreak (Satyrium liparops), sometimes feed on the leaves.
 The fruits of Prairie Crab Apple, other crab apples, and the cultivated apple are sources of food to many mammals and birds.
-Mammals that eat these fruits include the Black Bear, Coyote, Gray Fox, Red Fox, Opossum, Raccoon, Striped Skunk, Spotted Skunk, Groundhog, Gray Squirrel, Fox Squirrel, and White-tailed Deer (Martin et al., 1951/1961; Barnes, 1999).
+Mammals that eat these fruits include the American Black Bear, Gray Fox, Red Fox, Opossum, Raccoon, Striped Skunk, Groundhog, Fox Squirrel, and White-tailed Deer (Martin et al., 1951/1961; Kurz, 2004).
 By eating the fruits, these mammals spread the seeds of these woody plants to new locations (Myers et al., 2004).
 The White-tailed Deer also browses on the twigs and foliage, while the Cottontail Rabbit sometimes gnaws on the bark of saplings during the winter (Sotala & Kirkpatrick, 1973; Haugen, 1942).

-Depending on the species, various birds feed on the buds, fruits, and/or seeds of the Prairie Crab Apple, other crab apples, and the cultivated apple.
-For example, the Ruffed Grouse, Purple Finch, and White-throated Sparrow eat the buds, while the Hairy Woodpecker, Starling, and Grackle peck at the fruits.
-The Bird Table has a more complete list of these species.
-Because these woody plants, including Prairie Crab Apple, are often densely branched, they provide good nesting habitat for the Yellow-breasted Chat, Orchard Oriole, Song Sparrow, and other birds.
-Woodpeckers and other insectivorous birds also benefit from the large variety of insects that these woody plants attract.
-Prairie Crab Apple, in particular, provides good cover for many mammals and other kinds of wildlife because of its tendency to form dense thickets from clonal offsets.
+Depending on the species, various birds feed on the buds and fruits of the Prairie Crab Apple, other crab apples, and the cultivated apple.
+For example, the Ruffed Grouse, Purple Finch, Evening Grosbeak, and White-throated Sparrow eat the buds, while the Northern Cardinal, Baltimore Oriole, Orchard Oriole, Common Grackle, Bobwhite Quail, Ring-necked Pheasant, Red-bellied Woodpecker, Hairy Woodpecker, Carolina Parakeet (now extinct), Monk Parakeet, and European Starling peck at the fruits (DeGraaf, 2002; Martin et al., 1951/1961; DeVore et al., 2004; Snyder, 2004).
+Because these woody plants, including the Prairie Crab Apple, are often densely branched and sometimes thorny, they provide good protective cover and nesting habitat for the Blue Jay, Orchard Oriole, Gray Catbird, Northern Mockingbird, Ruby-throated Hummingbird, American Robin, Eastern Kingbird, and Red-eyed Vireo (DeGraaf, 2002).
+Woodpeckers and other insectivorus birds also benefit from the large variety of insects that these woody plant attract.

 Photographic Location: Edge of a woodland along a roadside in Champaign County, Illinois.